vcato/practical_tdd/README.md

 Run the tests.
 They pass as expected.

-All states are now verfiied, so the test/fix pair is verified.
+All states are now verfied, so the test/fix pair is verified.
-There is no scaffolding to remove, so we're done with this test/fix/pair.
+There is no scaffolding to remove, so we're done with this test/fix pair.

 ### 4. Refactor